Tree Search vs Optimization Approaches for Map Generation: Abstract

 \section{Abstract}

-Search-based procedural content generation uses stochastic global optimization algorithms to search spaces of game content.
-However, it has been found that tree search can be competitive with evolution on certain optimization problems.
-We investigate the applicability of several tree search methods to map generation and compare them systematically with several optimization algorithms, including evolutionary algorithms.
-For purposes of comparison, we use a simplified map generation problem where only passable and impassable tiles exist, three different map representations, and a set of objectives that are representative of those commonly found in actual level generation problems.
-While the results suggest that evolutionary algorithms produce good maps faster, several tree search methods can perform very well given sufficient time, and there are interesting differences in the character of the generated maps depending on the algorithm chosen, even for the same representation and objective.
+Search-based procedural content generation uses stochastic global optimization algorithms to search for game content.
+However, standard tree search algorithms can be competitive with evolution on some optimization problems.
+We investigate the applicability of several tree search methods to level generation and compare them systematically with several optimization algorithms, including evolutionary algorithms.
+We compare them on three different game level generation problems: Binary, Zelda, and Sokoban.
+We introduce two new representations that can help tree search algorithms deal with the large branching factor of the generation problem.
+We find that in general, optimization algorithms clearly outperform tree search algorithms, but given the right problem representation certain tree search algorithms performs similarly to optimization algorithms, and in one particular problem, we see surprisingly strong results from MCTS.